zelikos/zeliblue/README.md

 **dconf settings**
 - Workspace navigation shortcuts are more akin to elementary OS's, to be more intuitive for horizontal workspaces
+- Super+t to launch Console, also à la elementary OS
 - Other miscellaneous tweaks

 ## Installation